line/line-liff-starter/README.md

+# ⚠️⚠️⚠️DEPRECATED⚠️⚠️⚠️

+This LIFF Starter App is designed only for LIFF v1, which is already discontinued.
+From now on, please check [the latest version of LIFF Starter App](https://github.com/line/line-liff-v2-starter) instead.

 # LIFF Starter App

 This is a small web application that demonstrates the basic functionality of the [LINE Front-end Framework (LIFF)](https://developers.line.me/en/docs/liff/overview/).